skip to Main Content

 Post Series: Executorship in BC

-As a beneficiary of a will, it can be frustrating to wait for the executor to apply for a grant of probate.
+For beneficiaries, it can be frustrating to wait for the executor to apply for a grant of probate.
 Unfortunately, some executors deliberately delay the administration process or completely fail to take action.
-Regardless of how slow or incompetent the executor is, beneficiaries can feel helpless in their ability to speed up the process.
-Family politics, legitimate non-avoidable delays, or suspicious and fraudulent behaviour are some of the reasons that estate administration can be delayed.
-Beneficiaries suffer because of executors who act slowly – assets can change in value over time and the cost of maintenance on the assets can accumulate as the distribution process drags on.
+Regardless of how slow the executor is, beneficiaries can feel helpless in their ability to speed up the process.
+Family politics, legitimate delays, or suspicious and fraudulent behaviour can delay administration.
+Beneficiaries suffer because of executors who act slowly.
+Assets can change in value over time and the cost of maintenance on those assets can accumulate.

-When executors completely fail to apply for a grant of probate, which is the first step in estate administration, beneficiaries have the right to take legal action in the interest of advancing the administration of the estate.
-If an executor hasn’t made any attempt at granting probate, beneficiaries and interested parties can file a citation, compelling the executor to act.
+When executors completely fail to apply for probate, beneficiaries can take legal action to advance the estate administration.
+Beneficiaries and interested parties can file a citation, compelling the executor to act.

 Filing a Citation